botofancalin/M5Stack-MultiApp-Advanced/README.md

   ![image](MultiAppImgs/WebRadio.jpg)

-    + Support Volume Adjustment
+    - Support Volume Adjustment
-    + Support Stations change on the fly
+    - Support Stations change on the fly
-    + Long press NEXT key to exit from Radio App
+    - Long press NEXT key to exit from Radio App
-    + Display Volume Level
+    - Display Volume Level
-    + Display Data buffer state
+    - Display Data buffer state
-    + If the connection is lost or the buffer get empty, will try to recover the connection.
+    - If the connection is lost or the buffer get empty, will try to recover the connection.
-    + If the connection can't be recovered, will connect to the next station on the list
+    - If the connection can't be recovered, will connect to the next station on the list
-    + Can play MP3 streams
+    - Can play MP3 streams
-    + Web Radio streams are stored on SD Card on "RadioStations.txt" file
+    - Web Radio streams are stored on SD Card on "RadioStations.txt" file
-    + Support theoretically unlimited station list
+    - Support theoretically unlimited station list
         - The stations must be defined on separate lines as follow: "StationName=StationLink;"

-  - WebServer with web based SD File manager that support
+  - WebServer with web based SD File manager
+    + Can run in the background once started
+    + You can use other apps when the webserver is running

    ![image](MultiAppImgs/WebServer.jpg)

-    + List SD Folders
+    - List SD Folders
-    + Create Folder
+    - Create Folder
-    + Delete Folder
+    - Delete Folder
-    + Download files
+    - Download files
-    + Upload Files
+    - Upload Files
-    + Display Files Content (images, text, etc...)
+    - Display Files Content (images, text, etc...)

   - SD Browser that support